theislab/cellrank/docs/index.rst

     :align: center
     :class: only-dark

-**CellRank** :cite:`lange:22` is a modular framework to study cellular dynamics based on Markov state modeling of multi-view single-cell data.
-See :doc:`about CellRank <about/index>` to learn more.
+**CellRank** :cite:`lange:22,weiler:23` is a modular framework to study cellular dynamics based on Markov state modeling of multi-view single-cell data.
+See :doc:`about CellRank <about/index>` to learn more and :doc:`here <about/cite>` for how to correctly cite our work.

 CellRank scales to large cell numbers, is fully compatible with the `scverse`_ ecosystem, and is easy to use.
 In the backend, it is powered by the `pyGPCCA package <https://github.com/msmdev/pyGPCCA>`_ :cite:`reuter:19,reuter:22`.
 Feel